vtman/PerFSeeB/README.md

 For this purpose we used a <i>seed</i>, a sequence of 1 and 0, of length n<sub>S</sub> (the total number of all symbols).
 By seed's <i>weight</i> we call the total number of 1s in the seed.

+Let us conider a seed <tt>1111</tt> of weight 4.
+We may seed that this seed cannot be used to find candidate position, since there are no all same symbols defiend by a shifted seed.

 <table>
   <tr><th>Seed</th><th><tt>Seq 1</tt></th><th><tt>Seq 2</tt></th><th></th></tr>